zphixon/smacktivity/README.md

 ## parts that are currently out-of-spec

-- "Functional" properties
-    - a really stupid name for properties that can have multiple values
 - a bunch of property types
     - closer now but still some stuff like datetime, language tags, duration, units, rel, @context need to be corrected